Transgression (album)

-Transgression is the sixth studio album by American heavy metal band Fear Factory.
-It was released on August 22, 2005 through Calvin Records.
+Transgression is the sixth studio album by American industrial metal band Fear Factory.
+It was released in the UK on August 22, 2005 through Calvin Records and released in the US and Canada the next day on August 23.
 Guest appearances include Billy Gould, the bassist of Faith No More, and Lamb of God guitarist Mark Morton, who co-wrote the song "New Promise".
 The album was released as an enhanced CD with access to the exclusive Fear Factory website.
 It was also released as an enhanced DualDisc with the DVD side featuring the whole album in (48,000 kHz), music videos and "The Making of Transgression" video.
 One could also retrieve another bonus track, entitled "My Grave", by putting the CD into the computer and clicking the 'Music' section at the special website.

 Transgression is the last album to feature original drummer Raymond Herrera and bassist/guitarist Christian Olde Wolbers who both parted ways with the band in April 2009 after original guitarist Dino Cazares returned to the band.
 Transgression was the first CD Fear Factory recorded since Soul of a New Machine without Rhys Fulber's input.
 "Moment of Impact" had a music video which found moderate airplay.
 The song "Transgression" was used in a scene from the 2007 thriller film Mr. Brooks.
 This is the first Fear Factory album to include guitar solos, with the songs "Echo of my Scream" and "New Promise" featuring one each.

 Reception

 The album was met with mixed to negative reviews from both critics and fans.
 Many have cited the downpoint of the album being the poor production and in contrast to the band's previous albums.
 Additionally, while other albums had a more clean and industrial styled sound, Transgression has a more raw and less polished production style with most of the industrial elements being less prominent in the albums mix or removed completely.
-Guitarist Christian Olde Wolbers has stated that it was hard to have a producer do everything, where usually they are more involved with the people that they work with.
-Because of this the album has a different mix, a different sound to it than the previous ones.
-He described this album as "half way finished" and also said that he had to walk out of the studio because he wasn't happy with his guitar sound.
+Guitarist Christian Olde Wolbers has stated that, in previous records, the band would usually work closely with the producer, while this time they had a producer "do everything".
+This resulted in a mix and sound that Christian was not happy with.
+He also described how he had to walk out of the studio because he wasn't pleased with his guitar sound.

 Wolbers stated that the band was disappointed with the album due to its hurried finish due to demands from the band's label.
 This also accounts for the cover songs.
 Had the band had more time to finish the record, more tracks would have been included, and the album overall would have sounded better.
 18 songs were recorded during the Transgression sessions, with five that have yet to be released.
 Two of them are "Ammunition" and a cover of Godflesh's "Anthem".

 In 2013, Christian Olde Wolbers via his Facebook page revealed more details regarding writing\recording Transgression and Archetype:

 In 2016, Metal Hammer named Transgression as Fear Factory's worst album.